OWASP/owasp-mastg/Document/0x03-Overview.md

 From the view of a mobile app, this extra care has to be taken when storing user data, such as using appropriate key storage APIs and taking advantage of hardware-backed security features when available.

 On Android in particular, one has to deal with the problem of fragmentation.
 Not every Android device offers hardware-backed secure storage.
 Additionally, a large percentage of devices run outdated versions of Android with older API versions.
 If those versions are to be supported, apps must restrict themselves to older API versions that may lack important security features.
-When the choice is between better security and locking out a good percentage of the potential userbase, odds are in favor of better security.
+When the choice is between better security and locking out a good percentage of the potential user base, odds are in favor of better security.

 ### Communication with Trusted Endpoints